protiva-ahammed/protiva-ahammed/README.md

 ___

  🌱 Currently learning : I'm currently learning C# , .NET , Embeded System to develop a DSA Digital Sorting System.
-I also code in Java, Spring Boot 3, ReactJs and DAS to  develope  & add features for a core logistic system , I use object-oriented programming concepts , advance SQL to　query in PostGreSQL , ORACLE DB and stay up-to-date with the latest technologies.
-Because of continuous active learning is the key to being an excellent, successful full-stack developer.
+I also code in Java, Spring Boot 3, ReactJs to  develope  & add features for a core logistic system , I use object-oriented programming concepts , advance SQL to　query in PostGreSQL , ORACLE DB and stay up-to-date with the latest technologies.

 ___